ssaltzen/MastersProject/README.md

 ## The Code
+	Our final solution to the Maneuver Identification Challenge is the Shortest Path Classification algorithm (/ShortestPathClassification/shortest_path_classification.py)
+	Video examples of each maneuver in our training dataset can be found at https://drive.google.com/drive/folders/1dLIYun9XqU5sNJYZ6UG4pjUI8mgEux6k?usp=sharing

 #### - DataManagment ~ Contains files used to clean, validate and manage the dataset
 	vistutorial.py ~ Graphs a file of maneuver data in a 3D plot for visualization